zacanger/niddesa/text/generated-translations/mahaniddesa/sinhala/07-sinhala-amazon.md

 [APZ 50.1] (#apz50 .1) {#apz50 .1 .ref .apz} is (7-1) 1
 (iii) The application should be applied.
 This is the people of the people who are the three.
 Speak from the prey.
 The adherents are the Word of Honor.
-Stop Lust Since broken, “I name the spheres.
+Stop Lust Since broken, "I name the spheres.
 Since malice is broken, the brains are broken Since put, the dimension is broken as the view is broken Since the dhamma is divided into shattered, since all the elbas were broken Since the troops went to the end, there is a tide, because there is a cold, because there is a tide.